goldenwo/cs326-final-iota/docs/final.md

 ## Register
 ![Register](final_img/register.png)
 This is where users can create an account.
-If successfull in creating an account, the site will prompt user to login.
+If successful in creating an account, the site will prompt user to login.

 ## Rankings
 ![Rankings](final_img/rankings.png)